Traumatic Brain Injury

 Victims of traumatic brain injury accidents will incur high medical bills and may be unable to return to work for an extended period of time.
 In some cases, future care or treatment may be necessary.
 A Fort Myers head trauma attorney can help you to recover compensation you merit to pay for your medical bills, receive future treatment, and recover lost wages.
 A personal injury attorney will handle all aspects of defending your case, including negotiating with landlords and insurance companies, as well as representing your rights in court.

-The Wolfson Law Firm has offices located in Fort Myers, Fort Lauderdale, West Palm Beach, and Miami.
+Wolfson & Leon has offices located in Fort Myers, Fort Lauderdale, West Palm Beach, and Miami.
 For a free consultation, call (239) 777-9954 today.